 “This has been my favorite for quite some time now,” says Jaleesa Jaikaran, host of the podcast The Life of a Makeup Artist.
 The floral base of L’interdit is paired nicely with dark notes, making it “a classic” for Givenchy.
 Jaikaran adds that the solid option is perfect for her job as a makeup artist, which requires constant traveling.

 For “the fragrance fan who gets bored easily,” Kelk suggests Jo Malone’s “really innovative” duos that “can be worn separately or layered together.”
-She especially likes the Refreshing Pair Duo which features wood sage and sea salt scents.
-This pairing is also recommended by Goldstein, who told us that those particular scents “lend itself so well to the solid medium because the saltiness seems to mix with your skin when you rub in the solid perfume balm.”
+She especially likes the Refreshing Pair Duo, which features wood-sage and sea-salt scents.
+This pairing is also recommended by Goldstein, who told us that the particular combination “lends itself so well to the solid medium because the saltiness seems to mix with your skin when you rub in the solid perfume balm.”
 The result: “It makes you smell like a day at a windswept beach — one with real dunes covered in grasses and scrubby trees,” she says.